uzakov/lanyon/_posts/2021-09-21-cost-effective-means-of-combatting-domain-phishing.md

 Most commercial offerings are comprised of 80% of what this post covers, with price ranges starting at $7k per year for basic, and upwards of $50k for comprehensive monitoring, that sometimes includes certain number of takedowns per month.

-The setup explained above does not take into account things like ML, the amount of engineering effort required to build and maintain such solution.
+The setup explained above does not take into account things like ML, the amount of engineering effort required to build and maintain such a solution and amount of time spent requesting domain takedowns.
 It's up to the reader to decide whether it's worth building this yourself or buying a solution.

 Having read this you might be wondering how this all fits together.
 Well this is a task for the reader to combine everything mentioned above into one.